Broker (2022 film): Development

 The idea for Broker was initially conceived by Kore-eda while researching the Japanese adoption system for his 2013 film Like Father, Like Son, discovering in the process its similarities with the South Korean adoption system.
 He learned about Japan's only baby box, a place where people can anonymously leave children, and the criticism surrounding the system in Japan.
 It can be found all around the world, including South Korea, where it is much more popular in comparison with Japan.
 After Kore-eda discussed with Song, Bae, Gang making a film together, he decided to combine the two ideas.
 Kore-eda had previously become acquainted with Song and Gang at various film festivals, while he met Bae on the set of his 2009 film, Air Doll.
 Kore-eda has described Broker as being a companion piece to his 2018 film Shoplifters, with the two films sharing a thematic interest in social outcasts who come together to form unconventional families.

 The film was announced on August 26, 2020, with Song, Bae, and Gang set to star, under the working title reported to be Baby, Box, Broker or simply Broker.
 Kore-eda originally used Baby, Box, Broker as the goal of the story was to connect the three elements.
 However, as he was writing the script he settled on Broker because he "realized that [the film] had this structure where it's the detective's side, Soo-jin's side, that ultimately wants the baby to be sold the most.
 The 'broker' in the film changes as the story unfolds.
 And I thought by focusing on the word Broker, the title would become very simple and strong.
 I really liked this structure where the person wanting to sell the baby inverts as the storytelling progresses."

 Writing

 After meeting with the three South Korean actors, Kore-eda started working on the script.
-Kore-eda said the first image that came to his mind was "of Song Kang-ho, wearing a bride's outfit and holding a baby, smiling at the baby and then selling the baby."
+Kore-eda said the first image that came to his mind was "of Song Kang-ho, wearing a priest's outfit and holding a baby, smiling at the baby and then selling the baby."
 After the casting of actress Lee Ji-eun, who is also a renowned singer in South Korea, Kore-eda chose to add a scene where Lee sings a lullaby.
 Even though he had written an initial draft, Kore-eda struggled with the ending of Broker and he ended up rewriting it many times during the shooting with the help of Song.